sighupio/fury-kubernetes-service-mesh/katalog/istio-operator/README.md

       name: v1
 ```

-3. create an external service that point to the ingressGateway Service (that is deployed in a separate ns):
+3. create an external service that points to the `ingressGateway` Service (that is deployed in a separate ns):

 ```yaml
 kind: Service